LouiseSteward/learn/child-healthcare/text/quiz-09.md

 	-	20–25%.
 	-	15–19%.
 	-	Below 15%.
-9. What drug or drugs are used for prophylactic treatment to reduce the risk of mother-to-child transmission of HIV?
+9. What drug or drugs are used in newborn infants for prophylactic treatment to reduce the risk of mother-to-child transmission of HIV?
 	-	Co-trimoxazole.
 	+	AZT and nevirapine.
-	-	Kaletra.
+	-	Lopinavir/ritonavir.
 	-	INH and rifampicin.
 10. All HIV positive children should receive:
 	+	Vitamin A.